-The nutrient intake of poultry can be controlled by limiting the amount of feed available to be eaten or by adjusting the nutrient content of the diet to match voluntary feed intake or by manipulating the lighting program through increasing or decreasing the duration of darkness.
+The nutrient intake of poultry can be controlled by limiting the amount of feed available to be eaten, by adjusting the nutrient content of the diet to match voluntary feed intake or by manipulating the lighting program through increasing or decreasing the duration of darkness.
 Allowing poultry to eat as much as they want is called ad libitum feeding.

 There are a range of factors that can affect the voluntary feed intake of poultry, these include:

 Suppliers of commercial poultry provide information on the optimum nutrient and feed intakes for their birds throughout the production cycle.
-Feed intakes and production performance of flocks should be monitored and adjustments made to the diet composition where required to keep performance on track.
+Feed intake and production performance of flocks should be monitored and adjustments made to the diet composition where required to keep performance on track.
 In particular, feed intake is readily affected by ambient temperature, with feed intake increasing at lower ambient temperatures and decreasing at higher ambient temperatures.
-Diets may need to be reformulated to adjust nutrient intake to match changes in voluntary feed intake as a result of changes in ambient temperature.
+In such cases, the diet may need to be reformulated to adjust nutrient intake to match changes in voluntary feed intake as a result of changes in ambient temperature.
 As an example, in high ambient temperatures a more concentrated diet can compensate the decreased nutrient intake occurring as a result of lower voluntary feed intake.
 Accessibility to feed is sometimes overlooked as a limiting factor and can be caused through inappropriate or poorly adjusted feeding equipment or inadequate feeding space due to overstocking of facilities.
 The height of the feeders should be adjusted according to the flock age to provide easy access to the feed for all the birds.